-Buttigieg's clean energy plan would quadruple federal clean energy R&D and invest \$550 billion in technology deployment to ensure "these technologies are built here at home".
+Buttigieg's clean energy plan would quadruple federal clean energy R&D and invest \$550 billion in technology deployment to ensure "these technologies are built here at home."
 Such investments will "ensure U.S. manufacturers are leading the way."
 His plans include investment in adaptation and resilience across all parts of the U.S.

 7. Regulation.
 The U.S. manufacturing sector is a heavily regulated sector of the economy.
 Do you favor reducing the regulatory burden on manufacturing?
 If elected, are there specific regulations or regulatory programs you would revise and, if so, to what end?

 Buttigieg believes a big problem is "regulatory capture."
 Society has become more unequal.
-Powerful businesses get their way in Washington Current examples include the tech sector, but it's a bigger problem in the agriculture sector.
+Powerful businesses get their way in Washington.
+Current examples include the tech sector, but it's a bigger problem in the agriculture sector.
 Regulatory capture threatens democracy and capitalism.

 He favors a "sensible and transparent" regulatory strategy.
 He has criticized the Trump Administration's reforms, which have been undertaken "haphazardly and without adequate input from affected communities."
 According to Buttigieg, "stripping away basic health and safety standards" has not strengthened the manufacturing sector.

 8. Taxes.
-Approximately 3 / 4 of all U.S. manufacturing firms are pass-through entities (i.e., pass-through business income is taxed on the business owners' tax returns through the individual income tax code), and all manufacturers are subject to taxes on capital investment.
+Approximately 3⁄4 of all U.S. manufacturing firms are pass-through entities (i.e., pass-through business income is taxed on the business owners' tax returns through the individual income tax code), and all manufacturers are subject to taxes on capital investment.
 What is your position on federal taxes imposed on U.S. manufacturers?
 If elected, would you amend federal taxes and, if so, to what end?

 Buttigieg promises to "not raise taxes on small manufacturers."
 Tax increases will be focused on "top-earning individuals."

 Buttigieg opposes the 2017 tax reform law because it cut taxes for the wealthy and will increase the budget deficit.
 He sees a need to raise taxes to erase the budget deficit from that law and raise revenue for needed investments in infrastructure, education, and health.
 He would consider a higher, marginal income tax rate on those earning the most, in addition to a wealth tax.
 He has said the only reason to raise taxes on the middle class is if the revenue can be invested in ways that benefit the middle class.

 9. Other Issues.
+Please feel free to describe other policies or government actions supported by your campaign that would impact the competitiveness of U.S. manufacturing.